co-cart/cocart-api-reference-docs/source/includes/cocart-v1/products/_product-reviews.md

 ## Create a product review ##

 This API helps you to create a new product review.
-Either submit the review as the customer or as adminisitrator on behalf of the customer.
+Either submit the review as the customer or as administrator on behalf of the customer.
 Must use the same email address used on the customers account at the time the product being reviewed was ordered.

 ### HTTP request ###